python-zeroconf/python-zeroconf/README.rst

 * Update internal version check to match docs (3.6+) (#491) @bdraco

-  Python version eariler then 3.6 were likely broken with zeroconf already, however the version is now explictly checked.
+  Python version earlier then 3.6 were likely broken with zeroconf already, however, the version is now explicitly checked.
 * Update python compatibility as PyPy3 7.2 is required (#523) @bdraco

 Backwards incompatible: